LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-09-20-Encoding-In-Language.md

 I go ahead and then calculate the entropy value for this distribution by directly printing it with `str(entropy(...))`.
-This gives a good indicator of how many bits on average is used for a given symbol set.
+This gives a good indicator of how many bits on average is used for a given set of symbols.

 After the entropy value is printed, I decided to do a little exploring with graphing in python, as presenting your data in a visual manner is important.